 The best time of year for backpacking Nepal depends greatly on what you plan to do.
 Autumn and spring are considered the best times for trekking; while winter/ early spring is the best time to see animals on a safari.

 Autumn (September to November): Best trekking season offering moderate temperatures and clear skies.

-Winter (December to February): Colder weather and snow in the mountains makes trekking in the winter uncommon.
-However if you plan to travel to Chitwan late January to March in the best time to see animals.
+Winter (December to February): Colder weather and snow in the mountains make trekking in the winter uncommon.
+However, if you plan to travel to Chitwan late January to March is the best time to see animals.

 Spring (March to May): Spring offers warm weather and clear skies.
 March is a great time to see animals at Chitwan National Park and spring is another prime time for trekking.

 Summer (June to August): Monsoon season with heavy rainfall makes summer the worst time to travel to Nepal.

 Nepalese Rupee (NPR) 1,000 NPR = $0.9 USD, $1.20 CAD or 0.79 Euro

 Our average daily budget in Nepal is slightly skewed because we chose to do a 16 day Annapurna Circuit trekking tour through Intrepid Travel.
 The cost is quite a bit higher than if you hired a local guide and does not include food.
 For this reason we have included prices with and without the tour.